Deterring incidents with audio talk down

 Keeping your prescriptions secure

-From expensive beauty products to prescription drugs, there are many items on the shelves of pharmacies that can be attractive for thieves.
+From expensive beauty products to prescription drugs, there are many items on the shelves of pharmacies that can be attractive to thieves.

 A large pharmacy chain in Europe addressed this issue using horn speakers on the exterior of their buildings.
 The speakers are used in conjunction with cameras for perimeter defense so, when a potential threat is detected after hours, the alarms are transmitted back to a central control room.
 Once alerted, the operators can then assess the threat level and respond with live audio challenge where necessary.